RocaPiedra/ros2_snake/launch_docker_env.md

-first build the image from the acciona folder:
+first build the image from the ros2snake folder:
 ```
 docker build -t ros2snake/foxy:1.0 .
 ```